Visan1/portfolio/README.md

 **Marketing Analyst & Data Entry Contractor at Upfeat Media (_June 2023 - Present_)**
 - Conducted market research on E-commerce shops ranging from apparel, home decor, appliances to determine the most popular clothing, bundles, and appliances according to consumer trends
-- Utilized data of most popular items per business combined with SEO strategies to create promotional content to increase web traffic
+- Utilized data of most popular items per business combined with SEO strategies to create promotional content to increase web traffic up to 15%
 - Crafted creative and accurate summaries on promotional content for customer satisfaction

 **Software Developer at 100Devs (_January 2022 — June 2023_)**
+- Created simple home pages for local and medium sized businesses utilizing HTML and CSS
--	Collaborated with a team of developers to build modern and responsive web applications utilizing MERN stack
+-	Collaborated with a team of developers to build modern and responsive web applications and contribute to open source projects
 - Built semantically structured full stack web applications utilizing MERN stack
 -	Applied agile methodologies such as SCRUM for project management